 1. Unified, consistent customer service experience

 Businesses have more channels than ever at their disposal for resolving customer problems, from live online chat, traditional call centers, SMS, messaging, social media—even self-service.
 But just having those channels isn’t enough: 54 percent of survey respondents place more value on the consistency of customer service across and within those channels.
-It’s not enough to simply provide multiple means of contact; you have to deliver strong customer service as well.
+It’s not enough to simply provide multiple means of contact; your employees have to deliver strong customer service as well.

 2. Robust and responsive social media presence